-Every year, more than 100,000 American horses are crammed into livestock trailers and trucked to slaughterhouses in Canada and Mexico.
-Many of these horses are former companions or were used for sport and have been treated with drugs that are not safe for human consumption.
+Every year, tens of thousands of American horses are crammed into livestock trailers and trucked to slaughterhouses in Canada and Mexico.
+Many of them are former companions or were used for racing and have been treated with drugs that aren’t safe for human consumption.

-PETA investigators found Royale With Speed—the grandson of Triple Crown winner Secretariat—in a crowded “kill pen” at a livestock auction in Iowa.
-Royale With Speed, who was sick with a contagious disease known as strangles, was sold to a meat buyer for just $350.
-PETA followed a trailer from the meat buyer’s property in Iowa to a slaughterhouse in Québec and witnessed how the 33 horses endured this 36-hour ordeal in subfreezing conditions and were never given food, water, or a chance to unload.
+PETA investigators found Royale With Speed—grandson of Triple Crown winner Secretariat—in a crowded “kill pen” at a livestock auction in Iowa.
+The horse, who was suffering from a contagious disease known as strangles, was sold to a meat buyer for just $350.
+PETA followed a trailer from the meat buyer’s property in Iowa to a slaughterhouse in Québec and saw that the 33 horses being transported in it endured this 36-hour ordeal in subfreezing conditions without once being given food, water, or a chance to unload.